 Your baby may be very small, and you may not have been prepared if they arrived early.
 We have a large selection of baby clothes, so don’t worry if you don’t have any that fit.
 If you do want to bring your own clothes, please label them.
 Use the laundry bag at the end of the incubator/cot so you can take them home to wash.
 Clothes and bedding should be washed at 65 degrees during their stay on the neonatal unit.

-We also supply nappies, cotton wool and cotton buds to help you for the first few days of your baby’s stay.
-Your nurse will tell you which nappy size to buy.
+We supply nappies, cotton wool and cotton buds to help you for the first few days of your baby’s stay.
+Please bring in supplies for your baby longer term.
+Your nurse will be able to tell you which nappy size to buy.

 You may feel frightened to touch your baby at first, but we will support you in learning how to do this until you feel confident.
-The type of touch must be adapted to your baby’s response, their medical condition and their degree of prematurity.
+The type of touch must be adapted to your baby’s response, their medical condition and how premature they are.

-Even small babies can benefit from close contact.
-The nurse may suggest you hold your baby in the ‘kangaroo-type’ position by tucking your baby inside your top away from too much light and noise stimulation.
+Even small babies benefit from the close contact a parent can provide.
+We may suggest you hold your baby in the ‘kangaroo-care’ position by placing your baby’s body against your skin (also called skin-to-skin).

 Breast milk is the best food a baby can have – it has important ingredients that encourage growth and help fight infection.
 The birth parent of a premature baby produces appropriate milk for their baby.
 Even if your baby needs to be fed by a drip or by tube at first, they should still be able to breastfeed eventually.
 We will encourage you to express breast milk for your baby, as it clearly reduces the risk of serious infections and bowel problems.

 You may find it difficult to express milk at first, especially if you are worried about your baby, but it’s important to do this as soon as you can.
-Your milk can be stored in the unit’s freezer until your baby needs it.
+Your milk can be stored in the unit’s freezer until your baby is ready to feed.

 Expressed breast milk

 Your baby may not be able to suck very well at first, so we would encourage you to express your breast milk until he or she is able to do so.
 We supply breast pumps for use whilst you are visiting your baby on the unit.
-Breast pumps may be hired from outside companies for home use, or you may choose to buy your own – please speak to the nurse looking after your baby for details.
+Breast pumps may be hired from outside companies for home use, or you may choose to buy your own – please speak to the nurse looking after your baby or the infant feeding lead for details.

 Pasteurised donor expressed breast milk